 After returning from Germany and graduating high school, he headed off to Colorado College on scholarships from the Daniels Fund, Hispanic Annual Salute, and CC Presidential Fund.
 While at Colorado College, he explored his interests, including courses in Native American and Mexican American Literature.
 After another year abroad in Göttingen, Germany, Justin graduated cum laude with a BA in German Language and Culture in 2012.

 Immediately after graduating, he embarked on what would turn out to be a three-year journey to Germany and other European countries.
 While in Germany, he taught English at the University of Bremen and German for high school exchange students from the United States, Thailand, and China.
-In addition, he returned to Colorado College in 2014 to teach a month-long, intensive German Theatre course and direct Das letzte Feuer, a German theatrical production by Dea Loher.
+In addition, he returned to Colorado College in 2014 and 2017 to teach a month-long, intensive German Theatre course and direct Das letzte Feuer and Verruecktes Blut.

-Serving in the key staff position of Program Coordinator, Anna Lee Vargas coordinates campaigns addressing illegal dumping and recycling in Conejos and Costilla Counties, as well as our campaign to expand the Río Grande del Norte National Monument into Conejos County.
+Serving in the key staff position as Co-Director, Anna Lee Vargas coordinates campaigns addressing illegal dumping and recycling in Conejos and Costilla Counties, as well as our campaign to expand the Río Grande del Norte National Monument into Conejos County.